Body Fat Percentage Calculator – Estimate Your Body Fat

 How this calculator works

-This calculator uses the U.S. Navy circumference method — the same formula used by the U.S. Department of Defense.
+This calculator uses the U.S. Navy circumference method — the same formula used by the U.S. Department of Defense for fitness assessments.
 It estimates body fat from height, neck, waist (and hip for women) measurements.
 Results include body fat %, fat mass, lean mass, BMI, and a color-coded fitness category.

 Bottom line